didier-v/GDBeautifier/README.md

  * Removes spaces and tabs in empty lines
  * Removes spaces at the end of lines
  * Removes empty lines at the end of a script
- * Adds spaces around operators †
+ * Adds spaces around operators, with the option of adding spaces around / in $node references †
  * Adds a space after commas and colons
  * Adds 1 or 2 empty lines before any function

-† Ignores / within $node references, unless aditional option toggled on
-  note: $node references are assumed to start with $ and end with one of the following characters: . = : tab space or EOL
+† $node references are assumed to start with $ and end with either . = : tab space or EOL

 The addon ignores anything inside strings and comments.

-(Ignoring / within $node references and ability to add just 1 line before functions added by tobydjones)

 ## Installation
 Add the addons folder to your project, and enable it in the plugins panel of the project settings.